Editor's Note: This post has been updated for accuracy and comprehensiveness on June 1, 2020.

 I admire Simon Sinek and his courage to speak a message that has been swept under the rug in the name of quarterly profits and executive bonuses.
 I also admire his ability to back up his work with such compelling stories and research.
 I would recommend this book to anyone in a sales coaching role or otherwise and would ask again — what is your WHY?

-If you're interested in "why" sales coaching is critical to you and your organization's success then check out our most popular Ebook: Sales Coaching - No Longer a Soft Skill.
+If you're interested in "why" sales coaching is critical to you and your organization's success then check out our book, The Coaching Effect.